LlamaEdge/LlamaEdge/chat/README.md

 cargo build --target wasm32-wasi --release
 ```

-The `chat.wasm` will be generated in the `target/wasm32-wasi/release` folder.
+The `llama-chat.wasm` will be generated in the `target/wasm32-wasi/release` folder.